-Amendment No. 6 to Form 10
+Amendment No. 3 to Form 10

-GENERAL FORM FOR REGISTRATION OF SECURITIES PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934 ncorporated t as specified in its charter) New York (State or Other Jurisdiction of Incorporation or Organization) 81-2983623 (I.R.S.
-Employer Identification Number) 2 33 Mount Airy Road, Suite 100 ( Basking Ridge, New Jersey Address of Principal Executive Offices) 07920 (Zip Code) umber, including area code: 758-1200 Securities to be registered purs suant to Section 12(b) of the Act: Title of Each Class to be so Registered Common Stock, par value \$0.01 Name of Each Exchange on Which Each Class is to be Registered New York Stock Exchange 9 1 suant to Section 12(g) of the Act: one. • a non-accelerated filer, or a smaller reporting com nt is a large accelerated filer, an accelerated filer, pany.
-See the definitions of "large accelerated filer," " in Rule 12b-2 of the Securities Exchange Act of 1934.
-Large accelerated filer Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting compa nny) Smaller reporting company
+GENERAL FORM FOR REGISTRATION OF SECURITIES PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934

+Conduent In (Exact name of registrant - New York te or Other Jurisdiction of rporation or Organization) 81-2983623 (I.R.S.
+Employer Identification Number) No x 4505, 45 Glover Avenue orwalk, Connecticut of Principal Executive Offices) 06856 (Zip Code) Registrant's telephone nun (203) 96 Securities to be registered pursu ant to Section 12(b) of the Act: Title of Each Class to be so Registered Common Stock, par value \$1.00 Name of Each Exchange on Which Each Class is to be Registered New York Stock Exchange Securities to be registered pursu No a nor is a large accelerated filer, an accelerated filer, any.
+See the definitions of "large accelerated filer," in Rule 12b-2 of the Securities Exchange Act of 1934.
+Large accelerated filer Accelerated filer Non-accelerated filer $oxed{\boxtimes}$ (Do not check if a smaller reporting compan y) Smaller reporting company